 84–100% = Strongly Agree

-The information above indicates that, out of 20 respondents, 92% of them strongly agreed with the assertion that UKM Enza Lele's product instrument "has many product variants."
-The statement "has a delicious taste" received a score of 90%, indicating strong agreement, the statement "unique and attractive product packaging" received a score of 79%, indicating agreement, and the statement "guaranteed product quality" received an 84%, indicating high agreement.
-The statement that received the highest score, 92%, was "has many product variants."
-That's because UKM Enza Lele does have a lot of different items.
+The information above indicates that, out of 20 respondents, 92% of them strongly agreed with the assertion that UKM Enza Lele's product instrument "has many product variants” and this statement received the highest score.
+That’s because UKM Enza Lele does have a lot of different items.
 Its primary offerings include catfish meatballs, shredded catfish (abon), catfish nuggets, and catfish kaki naga.
 Its ancillary offerings include crackers, dim sum, and satay.
 This result highlights the importance of product diversification in SMEs, consistent with Singh et al. (2018) who argue that variety enhances customer value.
 Similar consumer preferences for product variation in fish processing SMEs were also reported by Aiman et al. (2017)

+The statement "has a delicious taste" received a score of 90%, indicating strong agreement, the statement "unique and attractive product packaging" received a score of 79%, indicating agreement, and the statement "guaranteed product quality" received an 84%, indicating high agreement.

-Twenty respondents gave the pricing instrument the following ratings: "affordable price" (67%) = neutral; "price offered matches product quality" (85% = strongly agree); and "various payment methods" (74% = agree).
+The twenty respondents gave the pricing instrument the following ratings: "affordable price" (67%) = neutral; "price offered matches product quality" (85% = strongly agree); and "various payment methods" (74% = agree).
 Since 95% of the raw materials used are fish without preservatives, UKM Enza Lele provides costs that are in accordance with their quality, earning them the maximum score of 85% for "price offered matches product quality".

 Twenty respondents gave the marketing tool the following ratings: "clear information provided during promotion" (82%), "attractive promotion offered" (75%), and "promotion uses product photos consistent with the actual product" (87%), all of which indicate great agreement.
 Since UKM Enza Lele consistently utilizes newly created product photographs when promoting on social media platforms like Instagram or WhatsApp, the category with the highest score, "promotion uses product photos consistent with the actual product," received 87%.